cybercongress/cybercongress/drafts/GoL-reules/Game of Links.md

 With the Game of Links start after 15 days of `Euler-5` launch, we will start tracking the progress at the Game monitor and store data.
 Then, and only then.
 The monitor will be available at the Brain block explorer by cyberd.ai address.

-The end of the Game will define one of 3 control events happens as a result:
+The end of the Game will define 2 of 3 control events happens as a result:

 -  90 days will be passed after the Game start
--  500.000 ATOMs well be donated after funding start
+-  600,000 ATOMs well be donated after funding start
 -  Knowledge Graph well be increased by 1B links

 In addition to each requirement we add one more: set of `146` active validators must have lasted at least 10.000 blocks.
 In another case, the Game would be considered as unsuccessful and restarted.